A novel after a hurricane hits New Orleans

-When the winds and the rain from the Hurricane subsided, everything on the south side of the levee was inundated with the foul water left behind.
-Five stone houses built by the once famous J T Callahan still stand proudly on the shell mound overlooking the devastation a few feet lower in altitude.
-Hotel Maison Ensoleillée across the street lost its roof and its fourth floor to the wind.
-The flood waters penetrated the foundation and the old hotel leaned precariously and slowly collapsed into the smelly brown waters of the out of its banks Mississippi.
+When the winds and the rain from the storm subside, everything on the south side of the levee is inundated with foul water.
+Five stone houses built by the once famous J T Callahan still stand proudly on the shell mound overlooking the devastation just a few feet below.
+Hotel Maison Ensoleillée (house of the sun) across the street lost its roof and most of its fourth floor to the wind.
+Then flood waters penetrated the foundation and the two-hundred-year old hotel leaned in the horrifying winds, slowly collapsing into the smelly “out of its banks” river.

 “Mom it is just a little fog.
-I’m so glad it didn’t cover the gulf and cause the crew stay on the rig.”
+I’m so glad it didn’t cover the gulf.
+The crew was able to leave the rig.”

 Grandma stood with her jaw thrust out, “No, no, Aoibhinn not tonight.
-They have a place for Jim to sleep there where he will be safe until the fog lifts.”
+They have a place for Jacques to sleep where he will be safe until the fog lifts.”

 The old woman stood her ground, “Child tonight is not the night to pick anyone up from the heliport.
 Wait until tomorrow until after the fog burns off.”

-“Mom, I will at least try picking him up.
+“Mom, I will pick him up.
 If the fog is too bad, I can always turn around and come home.”

-To this moment she can still see the look on her mother’s face.
-At that point nothing anyone said could have changed the tragedy that occurred.
-The red convertible crashed into a canal on the way home and both her parents were drowned.
-It was late afternoon the next day before the fog lifted enough that the red convertible was spotted, almost completely submerged just a few feet off the roadway.
+To this moment Maddi can still see the determined look on her mother’s face.
+At that point in time nothing anyone said or did could have changed the tragedy that occurred.
+The red convertible crashed into a canal on the way home and both her parents drowned.
+It was late afternoon the next day before the fog lifted enough that it was spotted, almost completely submerged just a few feet off the roadway.

-Tommy stayed too.
-He came out onto the stairs and called to her.
+Tommy climbed up the stairs and calls to her.
 “This is not a good time to be alone.
 Come down here, it is the safest place in the building.
-I don’t think the water can get this high and the winds would have to tear a whole floor off to get to us.”
+I don’t think the water will get this high and the winds will have to tear a whole floor off to get to us.”

-She went down to his apartment where they sat on chairs across his little table in the dark except for the light from a vintage hurricane lantern.
-At the height of the storm despite her inner strength Maddi whimpered a little in fear.
-Tommy reached across and held her tiny hand tightly in his large strong hand.
-“It’s going to be alright.
-The worst is over.”
+She goes down to his apartment where they sit on wooden chairs across his desk in the dark.
+The only light is from a vintage hurricane lantern.
+At the height of the storm, despite her inner strength, Maddi whimpers a little in fear.
+Tommy reaches across and holds her tiny hand tightly in his large strong hand.
+“It’s going to be alright, Maddi, the worst is over.”

-During the long hours that followed she was better able to bear the fear knowing Tommy was with her.
-They talked about everything and nothing.
-She talked about beauty school, her grandmother, and about the neighborhood when she grew up.
-Many changes before the storm tell a tale of a neighborhood on its way down and the slow disintegration of her past way of life.
-In then past, the shop had customers all day long usually keeping Maddi busy enough that having lunch time was rare.
+During the long dark hours that follow she is better able to bear the fear knowing Tommy is just a few inches away.
+They talk about everything and nothing.
+She, about beauty school, her grandmother, and about the neighborhood when she was growing up.
+She describes the many changes before the storm telling a tale of a neighborhood on its way down and the slow disintegration of her past way of life.
+In the past, the shop had customers all day long usually keeping Maddi busy enough that having time for lunch was rare.
 Before big events like Proms and School dances and Mardi Grais she kept the shop open two to three hours late as well as bringing her friend Rita out of retirement to help her.

-He talked about his years in the Marine Corps Investigations Unit and his subsequent time with NOLA PD, his promotion to lead the SWAT team and how much he enjoyed being the leader of such a close team.
-He extracted a butane hotplate and a new bottle of gas from the lower section of his kitchen cabinet.
-He put a well-used percolator filled with water and dark roast coffee over the flame.
-He extracted coffee grounds, cream, and sugar from his stash of necessities.
+He talked about his years in the Marine Corps Investigations Unit and his subsequent time with NOLAPD, his promotion to lead SWAT and how much he enjoyed leading such a close-knit team.
+He extracted a butane hotplate and a new bottle of gas from the lower section of his kitchen cabinet, put a well-used percolator filled with water and dark roast coffee over the flame.
+He extracted cream, and sugar from his stash of necessities.

 She shocked him with her question, “Why did you leave SWAT?”

 “I apologize for prying.
 I can tell you are not comfortable talking about it.”
-She touched his arm, “I’ll never bring it up again.”
+She touches his arm, “I’ll never bring it up again.”

-“Let me help, you don’t need to wait on me,” Maddi said.
+“Let me help, you don’t need to wait on me,” Maddi says.

 “No problem, I know where everything is, and you don’t.
-Please Keep your seat.”
-He quickly manufactured two Po Boy sandwiches that rival a great sandwich shop.
-“I have milk that will sour if we don’t use it up soon.”
+Please keep your seat.”
+He quickly manufactured two Po Boy sandwiches that rivaled those of a great submarine sandwich shop that is now under ten feet of water.
+“I have milk that will sour if we don’t use it soon.”

-“I have juice and bottled energy drinks downstairs as well as ten each gallon jugs of water I filled from the tap just as the storm got close.”
+“I have juice and bottled energy drinks downstairs as well as ten plastic gallon jugs of water I filled from the tap just before the storm got close.”

 “You did very well Maddi,” said Tommy.